AP Top 25 Takeaways: Could Harbaugh spin coaching carousel?

 The Big Ten is such a mess there is probably a path to a respectable season for Michigan, but it’s pretty clear the program is trending in the wrong direction.

-It’s difficult to forecast where this could be going, but a scenario in which Harbaugh decides he has done all he can do with the job and he moves on without hurting Michigan financial seems plausible.
+It’s difficult to forecast where this could be going, but a scenario in which Harbaugh decides he has done all he can do with the job and moves on without hurting Michigan financially seems plausible.

-If the Michigan job opens up it is liable to knock over a few dominos.
+If the Michigan job opens up, it is liable to knock over a few dominos.

 Is an Ohio State man what Michigan needs?
 Former Buckeyes player and assistant coach Luke Fickell has No. 6 Cincinnati looking like a legitimate playoff contender.
 He turned down the Michigan State job when it opened unusually late in the cycle.
 The better question is: Would Fickell betray his roots to coach the School up North?